danielharrell/open-eyes-lect-2017-18/Open.md

 comprehension rather than submission.
 That is, perhaps only if our eyes enclose what they see, can they be open to what they see.
-If so, then we would again find ourselves enclosed in openness; and no different from the parabola, even in the kind of openness---awareness---most our own.
+If so, then we would again find ourselves enclosed in openness, and no different from the parabola even in the kind of openness most our own.

 But we can clarify this thought, and towards an even more bounded geometric image of our predicament.
 For not only do we seem to see outside us through open eyes; we seem to see *a whole world* outside us.
-Yet if this is merely the unbounded look of what is truly bounded, then how?
+But if this is merely the unbounded look of what is truly bounded, then how?
 That is, how could something as small as our eyes *contain* something as large as the world?
 Or more radically: how can a mere